14 Spots to Slurp Oysters in Richmond

 Birdie’s

 Sure, Birdie’s could be considered the best spot in town to get your Holiday Spirit on, but when you bring it back to brass tax, the li’l downtown bar and cafe is a hot spot for oysters, too.
-Snag a tray of Minnie Pearl, Victory Point, Big Island, Peach Tree, Wavelength, or Malpeque mollusks, and look forward to Christmas 2024 — only 10+ months to go.
+Snag a tray of Victory Point, Wavelength, Birthday Girl, or Sewansecott mollusks, and look forward to Christmas 2025 — only four months to go.

 Location: 305 W Broad St (Monroe Ward)